Comparing Constellation Brands (STZ) & Its Competitors

 |2.41

-Constellation Brands presently has a consensus target price of $271.17, suggesting a potential upside of 20.02%.
-As a group, “Beverages” companies have a potential upside of 128.01%.
-Given Constellation Brands’ competitors higher probable upside, analysts clearly believe Constellation Brands has less favorable growth aspects than its competitors.
+Constellation Brands currently has a consensus target price of $271.17, indicating a potential upside of 19.08%.
+As a group, “Beverages” companies have a potential upside of 127.04%.
+Given Constellation Brands’ rivals higher probable upside, analysts plainly believe Constellation Brands has less favorable growth aspects than its rivals.

 Earnings and Valuation

-This table compares Constellation Brands and its competitors top-line revenue, earnings per share and valuation.
+This table compares Constellation Brands and its rivals gross revenue, earnings per share and valuation.

 |Gross Revenue